Items and SubClips¶

-For more information on Metadata please see the metadata section of this document.
+For more information on metadata please see the Metadata documentation.

 One Media Item can have many associated files with it, these associated managed files are presented in the Formats pane as different versions of the same item such as the original file, low resolution previews and other versions of the file that can be generated.